 The Operator Station only provides one parallel interface to plotter or printer.
 In most cases, plotters and printers are connected directly to the ship's ethernet network.

-When applicable, the cable is provided by the manufacturer.
+If a parallel printer is used, this cable is provided with the printer.

-C7 - Ship's'ethernet
+C7 - Ship's ethernet